intmus/inttheory22-23/_09-non-chord-tones/a1-nonchordtonespt1.md

 ### Conclusions

 When we analyze non-chord tones, we *label* a single pitch that does not belong to the chord, however, we are actually *classifying* the motion between the non-chord tone and its surrounding pitches, and you can see this in these straightforward definitions:
-- A *passing tone* (PT) is a non-chord tone which is approached by step and left by step in the same direction.
-- A *neighbor tone* (NT) is a non-chord tone which is approached by step and left by step in the opposite direction.
-- A *suspension* (SUS) is a non-chord tone which is approached by static motion and resolves downward by step.
+-The A in the soprano of measure 1 is a *passing tone*.
+- The D in the tenor on beat 2 of measure 1 is a *suspension*

 Let's look at each of these in more detail.
 The following descriptions are lightly edited versions taken from *Open Music Theory*.